Ready, Set, Food! vs. Peanut Powders For Babies

 Ready, Set, Food! provides the exact, pre-measured dose based on clinical (LEAP, EAT, PETIT) studies.

 It's time-consuming and frustrating to calculate and measure out the right amounts of peanut powder to match the peanut dose used in the landmark studies.
-What if you don't give enough peanut for prevention?
+What if you don't give enough peanut?
 Or what if you give baby too much peanut?

 Plus, many babies are picky eaters.
 What if baby doesn’t eat all of the food you mix the powder into?